Updated April 2026

 Protocol Notes

-• Injection logistics: Retatrutide is injected once weekly.
-CJC-1295 and ipamorelin are injected together 1-2x daily.
+• Plan on one weekly retatrutide shot plus 1-2 daily CJC/Ipa shots: Retatrutide is injected once weekly, while CJC-1295 and ipamorelin are injected together 1-2x daily.
 All injections are subcutaneous.

-• Fasting requirement for CJC/Ipa: Maintain at least 2 hours fasted before and 30 minutes after injection because insulin blunts GH release.
+• Stay fasted around CJC/Ipa injections: Maintain at least 2 hours fasted before and 30 minutes after injection because insulin blunts GH release.

-• 5-on / 2-off scheduling for CJC/Ipa: Community protocols commonly use 5 days on and 2 days off to reduce receptor desensitization potential and manage injection burden.
+• Use a 5-on / 2-off rhythm for CJC/Ipa unless you have a reason not to: Community protocols commonly use 5 days on and 2 days off to reduce receptor desensitization (when receptors become less responsive over time) potential and manage injection burden.

-• Retatrutide GI management: Start at 2 mg regardless of prior GLP-1 experience.
+• Slow the retatrutide escalation if your stomach is not adapting well: Start at 2 mg regardless of prior GLP-1 experience.
 Escalate no faster than every 4 weeks.
 If GI side effects are severe, hold the current dose for an additional 4 weeks before escalating.

-• Key warning - do not use CJC-1295 with DAC in this stack.
-The with-DAC form produces sustained GH elevation rather than pulsatile release and is not the intended fit for this protocol.
+• Use CJC-1295 without DAC, not the with-DAC version: The with-DAC form produces sustained GH elevation rather than pulsatile release and is not the intended fit for this protocol.

-• Syringe handling: Use separate insulin syringes for retatrutide versus CJC/Ipa.
-Label all reconstituted vials clearly because retatrutide is dosed in mg while CJC-1295 and ipamorelin are dosed in mcg.
+• Keep retatrutide and CJC/Ipa syringes separate and label every vial clearly: Use separate insulin syringes for retatrutide versus CJC/Ipa.
+Label all reconstituted (mixed with bacteriostatic water) vials clearly because retatrutide is dosed in mg while CJC-1295 and ipamorelin are dosed in mcg.

 Advanced Recomp Stack Reconstitution Guide